 Not only will a sushi making class make your trip to Japan special, but once you return home it’s a great way to impress your friends and family!
 Also, if raw fish isn’t your thing, it’s easy to find other cooking classes where you can make Japanese classes such as ramen and gyoza!

-Find your inner peace by visiting the many temples shrines of Kyoto
+Find your inner peace by visiting the many temples and shrines of traditional Kyoto

 There are a few that stand out above others when it comes to Kyoto.
 Kinkaku-Ji and its golden pavilion sit on a peaceful lake and make for some excellent Instagram shots (especially in cherry blossom season).
-The real highlight is Fushimi Inari shrine, where red torii gates guard the paths between the buildings and through the wooded forest on the sacred Mount Inari.
+Though the real highlight is Fushimi Inari shrine, where thousands of red torii gates guard the path between the buildings and through the wooded forest on the sacred Mount Inari.
 You’ll also get some astounding views of the Kyoto cityscape from up here!

 If you find that so many temples and incredible UNESCO World Heritage sites is overwhelming, then why not take part in an organised tour?
 You’ll see the most important temples and be regaled with knowledge by an informative guide.
 If you’re on a private tour there’s one you particularly want to see, you’ll be able to request visiting that one too!